 The King's Trident

 Aquaman's Trident (crafted by the first king of Atlantis) is his standard weapon of choice.
 It's indestructible, and able to hurt even the toughest of opponents, even being the only leaguer to puncture Darkseid.
-He has also been depicted of breaking though the magical ice barrier of Graves that seemed impossible at the time.
+He has also been depicted of breaking though the magical ice barrier of Graves that seemed impossible at the time or cut through steel like nothing.
 Said to be the most powerful among a set of weapons created by Atlantean artifacts from the hands of the first king of Atlantis, Aquaman is always carrying it with him as a symbol of his authority and a deadly weapon if the need arises (although any further powers have yet to be revealed).

 - Height: 6'1